Incight’s mission is…

-We believe that much more potential resides within the disability community than has been historically realized – and that much of that potential is unfairly locked up due to stigmas, resulting in low expectation.
+More potential resides within the disability community than has been historically realized – and that much of that potential is unfairly locked up due to stigma, resulting in low expectation.

 Incight offers three distinct programs that provide resources to help people who experience disability realize their potential and encourage the greater community to consider greater communication.
-We have intentionally developed programs and projects that do not reinvent the wheel of disability services, but support and embolden existing systems.
-Each program is built on the back bone of an anti-stigma approach.
+We have created projects that do not reinvent the wheel of disability services, but support and embolden existing systems.
+Each program is built on the back bone of our anti-stigma approach.

 We aim to create a culture of inclusion by leading an important conversation about disability in our community.
 Our vision includes workplaces free of stigma surrounding disability, support systems for students to access all necessary resources to successfully complete college, recreational opportunities for athletes of all abilities, and a safe forum for people who want to learn more.

 Our services directly impact hundreds of students and jobseekers; thousands of athletes, families, educators, non-profits, and business professionals; and countless community partners, corporations, and schools.